Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 This creates a config file that gives the Kubernetes control plane VM access to the cluster hosted on OCI.

 4. When the OCI config file is created, you must re-run the copied To access the kubeconfig for your cluster via the VCN-Native public endpoint command.
-It will used the config file you just created.
+It will used the config file that you just created.

 5. Restrict access to the config file: chmod 600 $HOME/.kube/config